 - Blood Sugar

 - Just a little excess sugar in the blood will rob elastin and collagen from the blood and bind with it.
 These are the proteins that make our skin glow and keep away the wrinkles.
-Through the process of glycation, sugars bound to these proteins in the blood clump, clog, and damage the circulatory system.
-These Advanced Glycation End-Products (AGEs) are found at the sites of stress, wear and tear, and degeneration in the body.
+Through the process of glycation, sugars bound to these proteins in the blood and can seriously imbalance the circulatory system.
+These Advanced Glycation End-Products (AGEs) are found at the sites of stress, wear and tear, and age-related degeneration in the body.

 - Download my FREE eBook: Blood Sugar Secrets for Health & Longevity